ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 ---------------------------

 The diagnostics bundled in ESMValTool are scripts in four different programming
-languages: Python, NCL, R, and Julia.
+languages: Python, NCL, R, and Julia (currently at risk!).

 There are three language specific packages available: